dustinlikens/node-promises-async-await-readme-abp-11-17/README.md

 main()
 ```

 First, any code that will use the `await` keyword must be wrapped within a function that is explicitly declared to be `async`.
-We accomplish this by declaring the `main` function with the syntax of `asnyc function main(){}`.
+We accomplish this by declaring the `main` function with the syntax of `async function main(){}`.
 The `async` keyword before a function declaration marks it as asynchronous, and within it we can use the `await` keyword to wait for a promise to resolve.

 To wait for our promise to resolve and get the resolution as a return value from it, we just use the `await` keyword in-front of the promise.